 If you weren’t already a fan of Amazon Prime before the pandemic, its free shipping in one or two days and access to Prime Video probably started looking pretty darn good a month or so into your first lockdown.
-However, the $119 annual fee — correction, soon-to-be $139 annual fee — may be a deal-breaker for some people.
+However, the high annual fee may be a deal-breaker for some people.

 However, there are several strategies to either score Amazon Prime for free, or find other ways to afford a Prime splurge.
 Check it out.

 Get a 30-Day Free Trial

 The obvious place to start is to get Amazon’s complimentary 30-day free trial.
 It’s simple as can be.
 Just navigate over to Amazon.com, click on Amazon Prime and select your trial.
 While you will not be charged for this 30-day period, be warned that you do have to put in a credit card or banking information, and they will bill you automatically after 30 days if you don’t cancel.

 Open a Second Account for Another 30-Day Trial